Skip to main content Skip to main navigation Skip to search

 I hope to essentially help keep Australia safe, or Australian plants safe from plant pests and diseases.
 I really want to accomplish preventing plant pests and diseases from entering the country and from establishing and causing harm.

 The Australian Chief Plant Protection Officer represents the Australian Government on plant health issues of national and international interest.
-The role provides leadership in the development of national plant health policy and provides high-level advice to senior executives and government.
+The role leads national plant health policy and provides high-level advice to senior executives and government.
+The ACPPO works closely with the Australian Chief Environmental Biosecurity Officer.

 The ACPPO works on activities that maintain our plant health status, including preparedness and response to plant health issues such as incursions of emergency plant pests.
-Much of this is done in partnership with state and territory governments, plant industries and Plant Health Australia, the not-for-profit national coordinator of the government-industry partnership for plant biosecurity in Australia.
+This involves close collaborations with state and territory governments, plant industries and Plant Health Australia, the not-for-profit national coordinator of the government-industry partnership for plant biosecurity in Australia.

-The ACPPO represents Australia in international plant health engagement including:
+The ACPPO represents the Australian Government in national arrangements for plant health including:

 • Plant Health Committee (PHC)